 Overlays and SDN

 Different approaches to overlay networking are often debated in the SDN world.
 Depending on the technique, software-only solutions may not have full control of the hardware, with chip-level integration.
 One criticism of overlay networking is that it can create performance overhead by adding more layers of software and processing.
-This occurs as specific software code or “agents” must be installed on the network.
+This occurs as specific software code or “agents” must be installed on the network to manage the SDN overlay.